jradhima/financial-network-analysis/README.md

 ## Data

 The data directory contains the 13-F filings for 2017-2020.
 There is also a file containing all the years, but with only 10,000 sampled observations.

 ## Notebooks

 The Jupyter notebooks contain code to (1) create a list of the CIKs of interest, (2) download the data from the SEC site, (3), parse the filing information out of the downoaded files, and (4) run the analysis.
-There is an additional notebook that creates a Plotly figure illustrating the basic connectivty between the investiment managers.
+There is an additional notebook that creates a Plotly figure illustrating the basic connectivity between the investment managers.
+The FullPipelineWithHelpers.ipynb file is the combined version of all these notebooks, and it uses the helpers.py file to run the full data pipeline and analysis.

 ## Dash App